ashaheedq/ArAugment/README.md

 License
 ====
-ArAugment is licensed under the MIT License.
+araugment is licensed under the MIT License.
 The terms are as follows:

 ```
 MIT License